hardiksa/torqueOLD/docs/validators/upgrades/manual.md

 If you have issues at this step, please check that you have the latest stable version of [Golang](https://golang.org/dl/) installed.
 :::

-Verify that you've successfully installed Evmos on your system by using the `version` command:
+Verify that you've successfully installed Torque on your system by using the `version` command:

 ```bash
 $ evmosd version --long